 Plus, scheduling can become pretty difficult.
 When it rains it pours, so they say, and this saying is as true for landlords as anything else.
 For example, you go to one of your routine inspections, you notice that the gutters need a clean, and then the tenant starts pointing out things that need fixing.

-What should have been a quick once over, turns into weeks of expense, organising and paying for repairs.
+What should have been a quick once over, turns into weeks of expense, organizing and paying for repairs.

 Being a landlord requires some excellent time management skills.